mojtabaOstovari/BasicProgramming-fall2020/README.md

 # Course Description

-This course introduces fundamental of computer programming using the Java programming language. we cover all basic syntax of Java with object-oriented programming principles.
+This course introduces the fundamentals of computer programming using the Java programming language.
+We cover all basic syntax of Java with object-oriented programming principles.

 # Class Time and Location
 * Sunday and Tuesday 10:30-12:30 AM, Wednesday 1:00-3:00 PM.
-<br>The class is being held virtually.
-To access the link to the class, please refer to [**VClass**](https://vc.sharif.edu/ch/ostovari.mojtaba).
+<br>The class is held virtually in [**VClass**](https://vc.sharif.edu/ch/ostovari.mojtaba).

 # Presentation Team